Brijeena/movie-recommendation-system/README.md

-# movie-recommendation-system
+# Movie Recommendation System
-A collaborative filtering-based recommendation system for movies using TensorFlow.
+A collaborative filtering-based movie recommendation system built using TensorFlow.
+This project predicts movie ratings for users based on their historical preferences, designed as a prototype for personalized streaming services like Netflix.

 ## Features
+- Implements a collaborative filtering approach using user and movie embeddings.
-- Predicts movie ratings based on user-movie interactions.
+- Predicts user ratings for unseen movies.
+- Trains on the MovieLens dataset, a benchmark for recommendation systems.
+- Evaluates model performance using Mean Squared Error (MSE).
-- Built using TensorFlow and Python.
+- Built with Python and TensorFlow, leveraging NumPy and Pandas for data handling.

 ## Requirements
 - Python 3.7+